Miracle Workers - Jewelry Replica Project

 What we decided to do was go right to sand casting.
 A good friend of mine works in pewter and I knew that she could cast a model for me it in one visit.
 So I headed over to Lisa Slovis Metalsmithing for the pewter casting.

-After many trials in casting we finally achieved one good pewter cast.
-Back at the studio we finished it and shipped it of to meet our project deadline.
+After many castings we finally achieved one good pewter cast.
 We hand cut the brooch, polished finished and added a patina to match the original.
 The back of the brooch needed a pin stem to complete the project.
+We finished it and shipped it of to meet our project deadline.

 The Final Brooch